bqworks/accordion-slider-jquery/docs/api.md

 #### responsive ####

 Makes the accordion responsive.
 The accordion can be responsive even if the 'width' and/or 'height' properties are set to fixed values.
-In this situation, the 'width' and 'height' will act as the maximum width and maximum height of the accordion.
+In this situation, 'width' and 'height' will act as the maximum width and height of the accordion.

 *Default value:* true

 #### responsiveMode ####

 Sets the responsive mode of the accordion.
-Possible values are 'auto' and 'custom'. 'auto' resizes the accordion and all of its elements (e.g., layers, videos) automatically, while 'custom' only resizes the accordion container and panels, while you are being given flexibility over the way inner elements (e.g., layers, videos) will respond to smaller sizes.
+Possible values are 'auto' and 'custom'. 'auto' resizes the accordion and all of its elements (e.g., layers, videos) automatically, while 'custom' only resizes the accordion container and panels, and you are given flexibility over the way inner elements (e.g., layers, videos) will respond to smaller sizes.
 For example, you could use CSS media queries to define different text sizes or to hide certain elements when the accordion becomes smaller, ensuring that all content remains readable without having to zoom in.

-It's important to note that if 'auto' responsiveness is used, the 'width' and 'height' need to be set to fixed values, so that the accordion can calculate correctly how much it needs to scale.
+It's important to note that, if 'auto' responsiveness is used, the 'width' and 'height' need to be set to fixed values, so that the accordion can calculate correctly how much it needs to scale.

 *Default value:* 'auto'